rewiringamerica/buildstockbatch/docs/project_defn.rst

     buildstock run locally, on Eagle, or on AWS cannot save to GCP.

-*  ``job_identifier``: A unique string that starts with an alphabetical character, is up to 48 characters long, and only has lowercase letters, numbers or hyphens.
+*  ``job_identifier``: A unique string that starts with an alphabetical character, is up to 48 characters long, and only has lowercase letters, numbers and/or hyphens.
    This is used to name the GCP Batch and Cloud Run jobs to be created and differentiate them from other jobs.
 *  ``project``: The GCP Project ID in which the job will run.